-Because the standard drug test is a five-prong approach, meaning, it tests for five different illicit substances, it goes without saying to stop doing all drugs.
+Because the standard drug test is a five-prong approach, meaning it tests for five different illicit substances, it goes without saying to stop doing all drugs.
 But just like the infamous Seinfeld episode, where Elaine tests positive for opium, you also should stay away from poppy seed bagels.
 Poppy seeds come from the same poppy as opium, be warned!

 Eat Fatty Foods

-The THC compound is a fat-soluble substance, absorbed quickly into lipids but not into water.
+The THC compound is a fat-soluble substance, quickly absorbed into lipids but not water.
 Consuming high-fat meals before a drug test can boost the THC absorption rate, transforming THC into THC-COOH.
 This may get you off the hook for an oral swab drug test.
 However, it will increase the amounts of THC-COOH stored in your fat cells.

 Icy Cold Hydration